-An employee, volunteer, contractor or consultant who knowingly files a false report will be addressed accordingly by the appropriate management official.
-Where a conflict-of-interest arises between employees, the Principal/Administrator will intervene and take all proper action(s) to resolve the issue.
+A TRS employee who knowingly files a false report will be addressed accordingly.
+Where a conflict-of-interest arises between employees, the Principal will intervene and take all proper action(s) to resolve.
 There is no immunity from civil or criminal liability for Bad Faith Reporting and associated action.